tc39/proposal-type-annotations/README.md

 `.d.ts` and "libdef" files are used by TypeScript and Flow respectively, as a kind of "header" file that describes the signature of a package.
 This proposal can safely ignore them as it does not need to interpret the semantics of the type information inside them.
-Of couse, TypeScript and Flow can continue reading and interpreting these files as they have done in the past.
+Of course, TypeScript and Flow can continue reading and interpreting these files as they have done in the past.

 ### Does this proposal mean that TypeScript developers would have to modify their codebases?

-No. TypeScript can continue to be TypeScript, with no compatibility impact or changes to code bases.
+No. TypeScript can continue to be TypeScript, with no compatibility impact or changes to codebases.
 This proposal would give developers the _option_ to restrict themselves to a particular subset of TypeScript which would run as JavaScript without transpilation.

 Developers may still want to use TypeScript syntax for other reasons:

 * Use of certain syntax features which are not supported in JavaScript (e.g., `enum`, parameter properties)
-* Compatibility with legacy code bases which may run into certain syntax edge cases that are handled differently
+* Compatibility with existing code bases which may run into certain syntax edge cases that are handled differently
 * Non-standard extensions/reinterpretations of JavaScript (e.g., legacy decorators, Set semantics for fields)

-If developers decide to migrate an existing TypeScript code base to standard JavaScript under this proposal, the goal of this proposal is that the modifications would be slight.
-Ideally, one could write a codemod that does them automatically.
+If developers decide to migrate an existing TypeScript codebase to JavaScript syntax under this proposal, the goal of this proposal is that the modifications would be slight.
+Ideally, one could write a codemod that handles it automatically.
 Hopefully, the effort would be small, and the promise of having TypeScript code that does not need transpilation would be a big motivation.
 But the developers could decide to stick with TypeScript transpilation and enjoy the full power of TypeScript.